 Jonathan Lewis Stone was named a “Rising Star” in Business Litigation by Virginia Super Lawyers for 2014.
 Mr. Stone has also been recognized as a Top 10 Under 40 for the National Academy of Personal Injury Attorneys for 2014.
 He practices in Virginia Beach, Virginia with the firm of Norris & St. Clair, P.C.

-has been hired as a senior adviser to Maryland Gov. Martin O’Malley’s “O’ Say Can You See” PAC, as the governor gears up for a possible 2016 White House bid.
+Will Jawando has been hired as a senior adviser to Maryland Gov. Martin O’Malley’s “O’ Say Can You See” PAC, as the governor gears up for a possible 2016 White House bid.
 Jawando will handle a variety of outreach activities, helping O’Malley continue to build a national network.
 Jawando is a former Obama administration staffer who narrowly lost a primary bid this year for a Maryland House of Delegates seat.
 Most recently, he worked for Discovery Communications.

 Kristen (Morgan) Comstock has joined Lorang Law, PC in Havre, Montana as an associate.